xmos/lib_spi/doc/rst/lib_spi.rst

 wait for this long the asynchronous API can be used.

 The asynchronous API offloads operations to another task.
-Calls are provide to initiate reads and writes and notifications are provided when the operation completes.
+Calls are provided to initiate reads and writes and notifications are provided when the operation completes.
 This API requires more management in the application but can provide much more efficient operation.
 It is particularly suitable for applications where the SPI bus is